Dear Seniors,

 From India, Kannur

-However, Sir, I would like to explain a bit more.
-The agreement is a bi-partite agreement.
-No Labour Department was involved during it's signing.
+Thank you very much, sir, for your time and views.
+However, I would like to explain a bit more.
+The agreement is a bipartite agreement.
+No Labor Department was involved during its signing.
+It would be helpful for me if you could provide your views based on the fact that it is a bipartite agreement.

 From India, Calcutta